FRC1360/LibOrbit/README.md

 * Composing methods: produce a single function from multiple that executes them in order, using the result of each as the parameter for the next; all values must be the same type due to Java generics limitations; exceptional versions are suffixed with -Ex
 * All/any methods: produce a single predicate-type functional interface from multiple that requires that all or any to approve the parameter(s); exceptional versions are suffixed with -Ex
 * Conditional methods: produce a result-less functional interface from an equivalent that executes it only if the given boolean supplier or predicate-type functional interface approves; exceptional versions are suffixed with -Ex

+## Pipeline System

+The pipeline system was created to facilitate common data processing loop systems with declarative programming principles.
+Programs can create connections between input and output endpoints on nodes, and the pipeline manager will ensure that there are no cyclic dependencies (via a Directed Acyclic Graph) and that calculations are performed in the proper order with minimal overhead.
+All data values are double-precision floating-point numbers ([FP64](https://en.wikipedia.org/wiki/Double-precision_floating-point_format)), and `OptionalDouble` is used as the data type to support the concept of "no value to supply" (for example, if multiple data points are required to calculate the output).

+### Filters

+A major use of the pipeline system will be pushing data through "filters", i.e. nodes that act as a single input and output endpoint; in other words, they are unary operators.
+Several filters for common mathematical operations used in robotics were created and included in the library.

+### Additional Utilities

+The following additional types were created for use in programs:

+* Complex node: a node that supports an arbitrary number of inputs and outputs
+* Binary operator node: a node with two inputs and one output that performs a binary operation
+* Constant value source: an output that always produces the same value
+* Export connector: an input that passes the given value to a consumer after a transformation
+* Simple source: an output that produces the value form a supplier
+* SmartDashboard export connector: an input that places the value in a SmartDashboard field